 - Enhance confidence and expertise to make decisions in the face of ambiguity or conflicting information.

 - Obtain a set of skills that would contribute to a greater sense of fulfillment and accomplishment in addressing personal and organizational goals.

 The healthcare industry is experiencing dynamic changes and reliable growth, and professionals need the skills and development to stay on the cutting edge.
-The Master of Healthcare Administration (MHA) draws on expertise of the Keith Busse School of Business and Entrepreneurial Leadership to support healthcare professionals with training and practical experiences directly related to on-the-job challenges.
-USF uniquely prepares students in the theories that inform business and healthcare administration, the issues and best practices in the field, plus practical experiences that make them more effective healthcare leaders.
+The Master of Healthcare Administration (MHA) draws on expertise of the College of Adult and Distance Education to support healthcare professionals with training and practical experiences directly related to on-the-job challenges.
+USF uniquely prepares students in the theories that inform business and healthcare administration, the issues and best practices in the field, plus the practical experiences that make them more effective healthcare leaders.

-The MHA degree is also available to students who have already earned an MBA through the MHA completion track.
+Through the MHA completion track, the MHA degree is also available to students who have already earned an MBA.

 Student Learning Outcomes